kyrick/auto-fork/README.md

 # Run locally

-Before running locally, you will need a GitHub OAuth app.
+Before running, you will need a GitHub OAuth app.
 [Learn more about setting one up here.](https://docs.github.com/en/developers/apps/creating-an-oauth-app)

 1. Configure the GitHub OAuth
     * Homepage URL: http://localhost:5000/